-Francesca Cava, COO of ARES, shares this, "The genesis of ARES was in response to the global environmental challenges facing our planet.
+Francesca Cava, VP of Operations of ARES, shares this, "The genesis of ARES was in response to the global environmental challenges facing our planet.
 How can we provide energy without continued contribution to global climate change and how can we reduce our need to use one of our most precious natural resources, water.
 ARES innovative use of gravity for energy storage emerged to both reduce our reliance on fossil fuels and our use of water.
 Our company believes that we have a responsibility to help guarantee a reliable electric grid AND to help protect our environment.
 With this approach, ARES promotes the concept of environmental integrity in our business model."

 Meet the ARES management team:

 James Kelly, Chief Executive Officer – James Kelly worked at Edison International for 38 years.
 Prior to his retirement he was the Senior Vice President of Transmission & Distribution for Southern California Edison (SCE), and was responsible for the operation and maintenance of an electrical grid comprised of about 12,000 miles of transmission and 100,000 miles of distribution lines spread across a 50,000-square-mile service area.

 Mr. Kelly was also President of Edison ESI, a subsidiary company that operates one of the largest electrical and mechanical repair facilities in the U.S. Prior to that position, Mr. Kelly was the Vice President of Engineering & Technical Services, responsible for planning, engineering, and designing SCE's electrical grid, as well as research and development, safety and training.

 Steve Sullivan, Chief Operations Officer – Steve Sullivan worked at Edison International for 35 years.
 Prior to his retirement he led the two largest Southern California Edison organizations dedicated to serving government customers; first as Director of Local Public Affairs, and then as Director of Government & Institutions of the Business Customer Division.